Poovar – An exceptional holiday that is too good to miss

 Have you ever dreamed of an exceptional holiday on a private island of your own?
 If yes, Poovar island could well be your choice.
 Located just 38km from Trivandrum, Poovar island can be reached by boat in just fifteen minutes.
 Feted as one of the '50 must visit' places in India by the 'National Geographic Traveler', this breathtakingly beautiful island can be well explored by making use of the Poovar vacation tours.
 Poovar takes credit for the rare congregation of lake, river, sea and the beach with the land, which makes it a natural wonder and a tourist destination of a different genre altogether.

-Poovar in Trivandrum is unspoilt and unseen.
+Poovar in Trivandrum is unspoilt and unseen island destination.
 From the beautiful backwaters to the sandy beach and the sea, Poovar island offers the best of everything you could ask for on your holiday!
 Originally a fishing village, Poovar can be reached only through water.
-The beach is clean and beautiful however, there are no water sports or beach leisure activities in Poovar because of the fishing activities.
+The beach is clean and beautiful, however there are no water sports or beach leisure activities in Poovar because of the fishing activities.

-There are many convenient accommodation options in this island including resorts, home stays and lodges to suit your needs and budget.
-Poovar vacation tours offer exceptional choices that ensure both fun and adventure.
+There are many convenient accommodation options in Poovar island including resorts, home stays and lodges to suit your needs and budget.
+Poovar vacation tours offer exceptional choices for amazing things to do in Poovar island that ensure both fun and adventure.
 Set out on a cruise to one of the islands, learn about the martial arts of Kerala in one of the villages of Poovar, well known for its legacy in martial arts or enjoy a slow canoe ride through the wonderful maze of backwaters and lagoon to enjoy the beauty of rustic life upclose!
 Options are all yours while you are in Poovar.

 Poovar was a trading post during the reign of King Solomon in Isreal where ships that carried timber, sandal wood and ivory landed.
 There are many ancient monuments and religious places in Poovar even today.
 The Central Mosque, which is thought to have built by Malik ibn Dinar around 1400 years ago is a popular tourist attraction in Poovar .